 Size Details: "Where Do We Find the Buddhas?" is a 36"x36" oil painting on stretched canvas.
 There is a hanging wire on the back.

 Shipping: Domestic shipping (within the United States) is included with the cost of the piece.
 For international shipping, please email firstname.lastname@example.org with the piece you are interested in and your address to receive a quote for international shipping.

 Special Shipping Note: Due to the size, this painting will ship rolled.
 Before shipping, I will remove it from its stretcher bars and carefully roll the painting.
 Once it arrives, you can take the painting to a professional framing shop to have it re-stretched.
 If you are within 250 miles of Green Bay, WI and would like to discuss drop off or pick up instead of shipping, please email me at email@example.com.

 Payment Plans: I understand that purchasing a large piece of artwork is an investment, and I want to make sure that you can make your dreams a reality.
 For paintings over $1000, I offer flexible payment plans ranging from 2-12 months.
 Once the last payment is made, your painting will be shipped or delivered.
 Email me at firstname.lastname@example.org to discuss a payment plan.

-Location: This painting is currently on display at After: A Social Club in De Pere, WI.
-Check out their website for when you can view the piece in person.
+Location: This painting is currently on display at Comedy City in De Pere, WI.